 It may seem surprising that emotional affairs can happen at work, but it's actually very common.
 Some people like using terms like "work wife" or "work husband" to describe close relationships they develop at the office.
 While they don't intend this other person to replace or threaten their relationship, it can easily go there.

 When you think about what work is, it's not surprising that emotional affairs at work are such a danger.
 You spend a lot of time with your coworkers, perhaps over 40 hours a week, 8 hours at a time.
 That's a lot of time to get to know one another and get comfortable with the other person's company.
-When you add some bonding over shared stresses and accomplishments, maybe some tight quarters here and there, it may be surprising that more people don't develop feelings for coworkers.

 As stated, it can be hard to separate emotional affairs from friendships.
 One of the ways emotional affairs develop is from innocent beginnings.
 We rarely see coworkers as potential romantic partners when we first meet them.
 You learn enough about each other to get along and do your jobs.
 But over time, those simple beginnings can turn into something deeper before you even realize that's what's happening.